 TRULY Selectable Text with React Native on iOS

-Poorly written by user eater hailey on April 15, 2024Disclaimer:
+Poorly written by hailey on April 15, 2024Disclaimer:

 Since this is getting some traction, I just want to leave a note that I often write blog posts or journals after an implementation to sort through what the hell I just wrote.
 I iterate after that, and usually update the post.
 In this case, I've been pretty busy and have not had a chance to update this with some of the changes I've made since.